Accomplishments

 With the creation of the Public Defender's Office, Becerra is focusing on safeguarding the rights of the accused and ensuring everyone has the right to counsel.
 Those who have been accused of victimless crimes could qualify for pretrial diversion programs, an easy place to start addressing overcrowding in our county's jail. $5 million have been allocated to the creation of a new Public Defenders Office.
 This program is well-supported, well-funded, and will be long-lasting.

 At the beginning of the COVID-19 pandemic, Becerra established the Small Business COVID-19 Task Force to support and ensure protection for small business owners who were greatly affected by our shutdown.
-Judge Becerra believes small businesses are the foundation of our country, this task force is of great significance because it protects local communities and promotes economic security in our county.
-As the Director of Emergency Management, he led the initiative to bring COVID-19 tests to Hays County at beginning of the public health crisis because he understands the importance of putting you and your families' health and safety first.
+Judge Becerra believes small businesses are the foundation of our country.
+This task force is of great significance because it protects local communities and promotes economic security in our county.
+As the Director of Emergency Management, he led the initiative to bring COVID-19 tests to Hays County at the beginning of the public health crisis because he understands the importance of putting you and your families' health and safety first.

 Judge Becerra created the Council for the Indigenous and Tejano Community to ensure the stories of the underrepresented have an active voice in our community.
 The Council's mission is to relay, in public places, the multitude of under-told and untold stories of the Indigenous and Tejano People of Hays County, while also preserving the history, traditions, and rich culture of our community.